mautrix/docs/bridges/go/whatsapp/android-vm-setup.md

 Currently the Android SDK appears to only work with OpenJDK8 (not 11), which will need to be installed.

-WhatsApp in the in the Android VM will need to scan a QR-code via webcam.
+WhatsApp in the Android VM will need to scan a QR-code via webcam.
 We can do this by passing the emulator a real webcam (which needs to be able to see the emulator screen) or a virtual one (e.g. [v4l2loopback](https://github.com/umlaeute/v4l2loopback)).